 Read Rick’s 31-Day Devotions

-Self-esteem is a call to admire yourself—to place your primary focus on you.
+Self-esteem is a call to admire yourself—to place your primary focus on yourself.
 It is one of the most damaging concepts propagated in our culture.
 This unbiblical teaching blinds many Christians because they believe it is the answer for people with problems, particularly those who struggle with guilt, shame, fear, or insecurity.
 They are dangerously wrong.

 From a biblical perspective, the term low self-esteem has some inherent problems.
 For example, if low self-esteem were the real issue with an individual, the solution would be to elevate your self-admiration and think more about yourself and how you can increase your self-acceptance.
 But that is the problem.